Last updated in January 2020.

 Every cyclist loves food.
-In fact, for me, one of the great pleasures of bicycle travel is the ability to eat whatever I like, and as much as I like: my body becomes a calorie-burning machine, and it’s very vocal about what it needs.
+In fact, one of the pleasures of bicycle travel is the ability to eat whatever you like, and as much as you like.
+Your body becomes a calorie-burning machine, and it’s very vocal about what it wants!

-Having said that, many adventurous cyclists find it comforting and convenient to cook for themselves, or at least to have a means of boiling water for hot drinks and instant meals.
-I’ve always carried a stove for these reasons, from multi-fuel expedition stoves in Outer Mongolia to cheap and cheerful canister gas stoves in Europe, and alcohol stoves in the Middle East and former Soviet Union.
+But many adventurous cyclists find it convenient to have the ability to cook, or at least to boil water for hot drinks.
+I’ve always carried a stove on my bike trips for these reasons, from multi-fuel expedition stoves in Outer Mongolia, to cheap and cheerful canister gas stoves in Europe, and alcohol stoves in the Middle East and former Soviet Union.

-In this excruciatingly detailed article (as in 7,000+ words detailed), I’ll help you figure out how to choose between the many different types, makes and models of stove on offer.
+In this detailed article, I’ll help you figure out how to choose between the many different types, makes and models of stove on offer.

-To do that, we’ll look at the main categories of camping stove preferred by cycle tourists and bikepackers, discuss how to choose between different basic types of stoves, and look at tried-and-tested examples from each category.
+To do that, we’ll look at the main categories of camping stove preferred by cycle tourists and bikepackers, discuss how to choose between different basic types of stoves, and look at the best tried-and-tested camping stoves circling the globe as I type.

-Since my readership is mainly UK-based, I’ll include buying links to UK retailers, but many of the stoves mentioned in this article are available globally.
-(For the sake of USA-based readers, I’ve also included buying links to REI and eBay.com where I can.)
+I’ll include buying links to UK and USA retailers, but many of the stoves mentioned in this article are available globally.

 Ready?
 Cup of tea to hand?
 OK – let’s begin.

-As with all equipment list choices, clarifying a few facts about your cycle tour or bikepacking trip will make things easier.
+As with all equipment choices, clarifying a few simple facts about your cycle tour or bikepacking trip will make your decision easier.

 This question is partly about continent, country and region, but it’s also about how far from the beaten track you’re planning to ride.

-The reason it’s important for stove choice is that you’ll buy a stove once, but you’ll buy fuel for it over and over again – every few days if you use the stove regularly.
-Fuel availability will therefore be one of the biggest factors in deciding what type of stove to buy.
+It’s important for camping stove choice because you’ll buy a stove once, but you’ll buy fuel for it over and over again – every few days if you use the stove regularly.

-If you are riding through parts of the developed world with a strong camping culture and therefore plenty of outdoor shops and campsites – eg: Western Europe or North America – you’ll easily be able to find one or more types of disposable butane/propane gas canisters for camping stoves.
+If you are riding through parts of the world with a strong camping culture and therefore plenty of outdoor shops and campsites – eg: Europe, North America or New Zealand – you’ll easily be able to find butane/propane gas canisters for camping stoves.

 Question 2: What Do You Mean By ‘Cooking’?